 Dad had managed to keep Mom from learning enough details about Nancy to contact her parents directly, but Mom worked around this obstacle.
 She wrote to the archdiocese of Pittsburgh, to let them know that Dad and Nancy could not be married in the Church, since Dad was still, as far as the Church was concerned, married to Mom.
 I suppose it was the beloved family priest who had to break this news to Nancy’s horrified parents.
 I guess it was too late to back out of the wedding altogether, but the ceremony was hastily moved to a chapel at the University of Pittsburgh, to be conducted by a Unitarian minister.

 I did not know any of this, having returned from Texas just in time to be in the wedding ceremony, in a lovely dress that had been made for me by Mrs. Garcia in Coupland.
 My dad’s old friend Harry came up from New Orleans to be his best man, and my grandparents from Shreveport.
 For me, it was a thoroughly happy occasion, and I truly believed all the words I was given to recite about how we’d be a family forever and ever.
-I had no idea of the tensions that must have underlay it all.
+I had no idea of the tensions that underlay it all.

 This was all ammunition in the continuing war between my parents, which by no means ended with their divorce or any of their remarriages.
 With this and other weapons, they fought through me for 40 more years.
 It never stopped, until now: my father is dead, and I no longer speak to my mother.
 Perhaps, left finally in peace, I can now get past it all.